-Tandoori turkey is an Indian twist on the traditional Thanksgiving meal.
-The fragrant and well-seasoned turkey pairs perfectly with basmati rice and tender-roasted vegetables.
-I know departing from a traditional turkey recipe for the holidays is nerve-wracking, so why not try my baked tandoori chicken first?
+Tandoori turkey is a twist on the traditional Thanksgiving meal with warm Indian spices.
+The turkey pairs perfectly with long-grained basmati rice and turmeric-roasted cauliflower.
+I know it’s hard to depart from a traditional turkey recipe for the holidays, but rest assured, you can test it out by making a baked tandoori chicken.

 What is Tandoori Turkey?